yoelhalb-hitech/AutoMockFixture/Readme.md

 - Add support for constructors marked with `ForMock` (also it should better remove all readonly warning for it, and disallow newing it up with this constructor, [we might even control it with reflection by restricting getting the type of it... by using our special Stub type])
 - Take a list of paths to verify
 - Add the ability to request that the `AutoMock` methods should be setup to return the same object for each invocation of the method
+- Add the option of eager create the return values of emthods and properties (and update the docs for the `GetPaths` and `GetAutoMocks` methods and the `readme`)
+- Add the option of returning different objects for different method invocations
 ## Comparison Demo

+## Common Issues
+#### Main object not found
+- Ensure that the obejct is not garbage collected
+- Ensure that the .Equals is not overriden in a way that can cuase it to happen

+#### Object not garbage collected
+- Ensure that the object is not Frozen (either explictly or implectly by the `Singleton` or `Scoped` attribute)

 ## Architechture